jesscancode/tech-job-scraper-case-study/README.md

 can break: a structured feed survives a visual redesign, while a brittle parser does not.

 > **Diagram ✦ choosing an acquisition method.** Work down the tiers and stop at the first
 > one a source supports.
-The higher the tier, the more robust and the cheaper to maintain.
+The higher the tier, the more intense it is to build and the more expensive it is to maintain.

 ```mermaid
 flowchart TD